PFAS: Bioaccumulation and biomagnification

 Bioaccumulation controls internal concentrations of pollutants, including PFAS, in individual organisms.
 When bioaccumulation is looked at in the perspective of the entire food web, it is called biomagnification, which is important to track because lower concentrations of pollutants in environmental matrices such as seawater or sediments, can very quickly grow to harmful concentrations in organisms at higher trophic levels, including humans.
 Notably, concentrations in biota can even be greater than 5000 times those present in water for PFOS and C_{10}–C_{14} PFCAs.
 PFAS can enter an organism by ingestion of sediment, through the water, or directly via their diet.
-It accumulates namely in areas with high protein content, in the blood and liver, but it is also found to a lesser extent in tissues.
+It accumulates mainly in areas with high protein content, in the blood and liver, but it is also found to a lesser extent in tissues.

-Biomagnification can be described using the estimation of the trophic magnification factor (TMF), which describes the relationship between the contamination levels in a species and their trophic level in the food web.
-TMFs are determined by graphing the log-transformed concentrations of PFAS against the assigned trophic level and taking the antilog of the regression slope (10^{slope}).

-In a study done on a macrotidal estuary in Gironde, SW France, TMFs exceeded one for nearly all 19 PFAS compounds considered in the study and were particularly high for PFOA and PFNA (6.0 and 3.1 respectively).
-A TMF greater than one signifies that the concentration of a chemical in organisms increases at successive trophic levels, thereby demonstrating biomagnification.
+Bioaccumulation of PFAS: PFAS from sediments and water can accumulate in marine organisms.
+Animals higher up the food chain accumulate more because they absorb PFAS in the prey they eat.

-PFOS, a long-chain sulfonic acid, was found at the highest concentrations relative to other PFASs measured in fish and birds in northern seas such as the Barents Sea and the Canadian Arctic.
+In a study undertaken on a macrotidal estuary in Gironde, in south-west France, PFOA and PFNA were found to be highly bioaccumulative.
+PFOS, a long-chain sulfonic acid, was found at the highest concentrations relative to other PFAS measured in fish and birds in northern seas such as the Barents Sea and the Canadian Arctic.
+A global meta-analysis found that PFAS concentrations increase, on average, twofold with each trophic level, with substantial variation among compounds.
+Notably, the industrial replacement compound F-53B exhibited the highest trophic magnification, exceeding that of several legacy PFAS it was intended to replace.

 A study published in 2023 analyzing 500 composite samples of fish fillets collected across the United States from 2013 to 2015 under the EPA's monitoring programs showed freshwater fish ubiquitously contain high levels of harmful PFAS, with a single serving typically significantly increasing the blood PFOS level.

-Bioaccumulation and biomagnification of PFASs in marine species throughout the food web, particularly frequently consumed fish and shellfish, can have important impacts on human populations.
-PFASs have been frequently documented in both fish and shellfish that are commonly consumed by human populations, which poses health risks to humans and studies on the bioaccumulation in certain species are important to determine daily tolerable limits for human consumption, and where those limits may be exceeded causing potential health risks.
+Bioaccumulation and biomagnification of PFAS in marine species such as fish and shellfish can have important impacts on human populations.
+PFAS have been frequently documented in both fish and shellfish that are commonly consumed by human populations, which poses health risks to humans and studies on the bioaccumulation in certain species are important to determine daily tolerable limits for human consumption, and where those limits may be exceeded causing potential health risks.
 This has particular implications for populations that consume larger numbers of wild fish and shellfish species.
 PFAS contamination has also resulted in disruptions to the food supply, such as closures and limits on fishing.

-Fluorosurfactants with shorter carbon chains may be less prone to accumulating in mammals; there is still some concern that they may be harmful to both humans and the environment.